MA 421: Linear Programming And Optimization Techniques

 analysis, network flows and various applications.

-Additional chapters will be covered based on time and interests.
+Additional materials will be covered based on time and interests.

 Course Progress and Announcement: